SlowDash integrates Python scripts written by users, with features including:

 </form>

-Here the parenthesis at the and of the button name indicate that this button is bound to a SlowTask function.
+Here, the parentheses at the end of the button name indicate that this button is bound to a SlowTask function.

 SlowTask functions can take parameters: